rust-vmm/event-manager/README.md

 # event-manager

+## :exclamation: Deprecated :exclamation:

+This branch is deprecated!
+If you want to consume this crate, use a published version from crates.io, or the main branch (unstable) if a release is not available.

 The `event-manager` provides abstractions for implementing event based systems.
 For now, this crate only works on Linux and uses the [epoll](http://man7.org/linux/man-pages/man7/epoll.7.html) API to provide a